Bonnie S. Kaplan

 Bonnie S. Kaplan is a native Angeleno and a longtime teacher of adults in reentry.
 She holds an MFA with High Distinction from the California College of the Arts in film/video/performance art.

 Her poems are published in Adrienne Rich: A Tribute Anthology (Split Oak Press, 2012), This Assignment is So Gay: LGBTIQ Poets on the Art of Teaching (Sibling Rivalry Press, 2013), *82 Review 2.2 (2014),

 Out of Sequence: The Sonnets Remixed (Upstart Journal, Clemson University, 2014), The San Diego Poetry Annual (2015), How Higher Education Feels: Commentaries on Poems that Illuminate the Experiences of Learning and Teaching (Sense Publications, 2016 UK), Closet Cases, Queers on What We Wear (Et Alia Press, 2019), Northridge Review (2019) and online in Cultural Weekly and Portside.

+Her poem, Mastectomy Simple is a finalist for the Marica and Jan Vilcek Poetry Prize at Bellevue Literary Review.
 She has upcoming work in the Oakland Review (Carnegie Mellon University) and Sinister Wisdom.

 Bonnie was awarded Teacher of the Year (2016) for the Western USA by the Correctional Education Association.
 This honor pays tribute to teachers working with adults in reentry.